 “That doesn’t sound good,” My‑re said to herself.

-The air wailed, wood squealed, and the sounds of splintering and snapping followed, like a lamentation of a ship’s death.
-The port side hull of the ship peeled away like a banana.
-The ship was hitting ground.
-Like water, mud, rocks, and debris poured into the ship.
+The air wailed, wood squealed, splintering and snapping followed—the lamentation of a ship’s death.
+The port side hull of the vessel peeled away like a banana.
+The boat hit the ground.
+Mud, rocks, and debris poured into the ship like water.

 The doors to the deck above flew open.
 A deluge of rain emptied from a black sky.